 I populated the bucket pond with White Cloud Mountain Minnows to eat any new mosquito eggs and to feed the pond plants with their waste.

 They are a hardy fish regarding temperature and water conditions plus they swim on the surface.
 This is important because that is where the mosquito larvae live and the pond gets very little natural aeration.
 When I refill the bucket pond (in Perth evaporation can be severe so this action is every few days) I use a strong stream from the hose and make sure it aggressively breaks the water surface.
 That is all I do as far as re-oxygenation and water changes are concerned.

-I only occasionally feed the fish with fish flakes and pellets as I want them to eat mostly mosquito larvae and the excess algae that grows during the summer months.
+I don’t feed them as I want them to mostly eat mosquito larvae and the excess algae that grows during the summer months.
 There are visual signs that this system works.
-The water is clean and minnow fry can occasionally be seen swimming alongside their parents.
+The water stays clear even in the sunny months and minnow fry can occasionally be seen swimming alongside their parents.